 USPS: Media Mail

 Media mail is a fantastic affordable solution that is only available for shipping things such as books and DVDs.
-Shipping is notably cheap, but packages must weigh less than 70 pounds.
+Shipping is notably cheap, but packages and media mailers must weigh less than 70 pounds.

 FedEx: Overnight Shipping